omeka/classic-enduser/docs/Plugins/Ngram.md

 - Sequence Element
 - Sequence Range

-Note: Clicking browse Search Results will open a Browse Items page with all the items based on your search term.
+**Note**: Clicking browse Search Results will open a Browse Items page with all the items based on your search term.

 On the right, buttons allow the user to Edit and Delete the corpus and Validate Items.
 After you have validated items, buttons here allow you to generate unigrams, bigrams, and trigrams, and to view the corpus.
 Below, a small pane indicates the Text Element for the corpus.
 At the bottom an Item Counts pane will populate a pool of items from which this corpus may be derived.